AdityaUbarhande/AdityaUbarhande/README.md

 - 👋 Hi, I’m @AdityaUbarhande
-- 👀 I’m interested in Embedded Programming and Youtube.
+- 👀 I’m interested in Electronics and Firmware Designing
-- 🌱 I’m currently learning Embedded programming and editing
+- 🌱 I’m currently learning Electroncis and C++
 - 💞️ I’m looking to collaborate on youtube.
-- 📫 How to reach me, reach me on discord or youtube community. (links on youtube channel "about" page)
+- 📫 How to reach me, ataglimpseyt@gmail.com thats my email...

 <!---
 AdityaUbarhande/AdityaUbarhande is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.